openvocab/ovn/mkdocs/docs/algorithms/track.md

 Terminology note:
 * `previous` and `next` bring back the element one layer backwards or forwards
-* `track` and `trace` bring back the whole resource flow forwards or backwards, starting with a resource (or a deliver-service? or... ?)
+* `track` and `trace` bring back the whole resource flow forwards or backwards, starting with a resource or an economic event

 ### Previous and next logic